By: Byron Mathioudakis

 Tesla Model 3 electric car

-EV versus a plug-in hybrid EV (PHEV) for a compact SUV
+Small SUVs: EVs versus a plug-in hybrid EVs (PHEV)

-However, the picture changes when comparing an EV with a PHEV.
+Does a different picture emerge when comparing an EV with a PHEV?

-At the 29.3 cents per kWh tariff, charging the MG’s 42.5kWh battery costs just $12.45 while the Mitsubishi’s much smaller 13.8kWh battery only costs $4.04.
-But the ZS EV offers a 263km WLTP range, meaning it can travel nearly five times further on a charge compared to the Eclipse Cross PHEV’s 55km electric range.
+But the Kona Electric offers a 370km WLTP range, meaning it can travel nearly seven times further on a charge compared to the Eclipse Cross PHEV’s 55km electric-only range.

 Public chargers

-The cost of using DC (direct current) public EV chargers can vary widely.
-They can provide on average from 150km (or more) per hour of charge at about 45 cents to 60 cents per kWh maximum, depending on the time of day, demand and other factors.
+Public chargers can provide on average from 150km (or more) per hour of charge, from about 45 cents to 70 cents per kWh maximum up to about 150kW, depending on the time of day, demand and other factors.
+Ultra-powerful chargers (from 150kW to 300kW) can cost up to 90 cents or more per kWh.

-Using the vehicles from the household charging examples mentioned above, our Tesla Model 3 SR+’s 55kWh battery would cost $24.75 at the 45c tariff, the MG ZS EV’s 42.5kW battery would cost $19.13 and the Nissan Leaf’s 40kWh battery would cost $18 to replenish.
+Using the vehicles from the household charging examples mentioned above, at a DC charger with a 60 cents per kWh tariff, our Tesla Model Y’s 60kWh battery would cost $36, the Hyundai Kona Electric Standard Range’s 48.6kW battery would cost $29.16 and the MG 4 Excite’s 51kWh battery would cost $30.60 to replenish (where the full battery capacity is used).

-Note that these prices would be reduced substantially according to the amount of remaining charge before plugging your EV in.
+Note that these prices would be reduced substantially depending on the amount of remaining charge before plugging in your EV.
 Additionally, some public charger suppliers offer discounts, such as the first few kWh supplied for free, shaving a few dollars off.

-According to Australia’s Electric Vehicle Council, there are more than 3000 public chargers nationwide, but fewer than 480 are of the fast DC variety that can add hundreds of kilometres of range in under one hour.
+Currently, there are around 4000 public chargers nationwide, but fewer than 1000 are of the fast DC variety that can add hundreds of kilometres of range in under one hour.

-The RAC Electric Highway® today has publicly accessible charging stations located between Perth and Pemberton (over 610km), including fast and ultra-rapid charging stations.
+The RAC Electric Highway® today has publicly accessible charging stations located between Monkey Mia and Esperance (via Perth and Pemberton) totalling over 2160km, including fast and ultra-rapid charging stations.

 EV charger at RAC Head Office

-The rapid uptake of EVs in Australia over the past 18 months will only continue to grow, as carmakers transition from ICE to electrification to meet the necessary, increasingly stringent emissions standards proposed over the next decade.
+The rapid uptake of EVs in Australia over the past four years will only continue to grow, as carmakers transition from ICE to electrification to meet the necessary, increasingly stringent emissions standards proposed over the next decade.
 From the 2030s onwards, many countries are planning to phase out new ICE vehicle sales altogether.

 What this means for Australians is that the infrastructure will continue to improve, prices will drop as competition hots up and, as technologies evolve, concerns about range, location and availability will continue to diminish.